17 THINGS AS A FELON I WOULD PASS ALONG TO MY SON THAT EVERY YOUNG MAN SHOULD KNOW

 Things happen in life.
 Be flexible and it may grow on you.
 Maybe it doesn’t.
 There’s nothing wrong in not having everything mapped out yet.
 I fell in love with many different industries both before and after I was a convicted felon.

-Many things grew on me as I looked for ways to afford doing it in the long run because I enjoyed it.
+Many things grew on me as I looked for ways to afford to do it in the long run because I enjoyed it.
 The objective was and always has been to make a good living doing what you enjoy.
 And THAT is where that phrase comes into play that you will never work another day in your life.
-But for that to happen, you have to have foresight in seeing if it can be profitable, thus allowing you that long term enjoyment.
+But for that to happen, you have to have foresight in seeing if it can be profitable, thus allowing you that long-term enjoyment.

 Bonus Tip: Learn about computers, and more specifically, How to Make Money Online.

-Imagine, even someone with a felony has the opportunity to make good money (legally) now through the world wide web.
+Imagine, that even someone with a felony has the opportunity to make good money (legally) now through the World Wide Web.

 5) Find a physical outlet.